NathanaelRea/SNAC/README.md

 Structural Numeric Analysis in C++

-A structural analysis solver nobody needed in C++.
-Just a proof of concept for now, can only add point and distributed loads on elements, and only outputs the solved u vector.
+A very simple structural analysis solver nobody needed, and especially not in C++.
+Just a proof of concept for now.

+Lmitations:
+2D Linear Small Deformations
+Only point and distributed loads on elements
+Only outputs the solved u vector and local forces Input file needs to be in correct order

 ## Compile with correct libraries